Non-minimal flavour violation in $A_4\times SU(5)$ SUSY GUTs with smuon assisted dark matter: Non-Minimal Flavour Violation in SUSY GUTs

 It is convenient to parametrize the off-diagonal, i.e.\ flavour violating, elements of the above matrices in a dimensionless manner by normalizing them to the respective diagonal entries of the sfermion mass matrices.
 In the SCKM basis, this leads to the following parameters \cite{Ciuchini:2007ha};

 with $v_u$ and $v_d$ being the vacuum expectation values of the up- and down-type Higgs doublets, respectively.
 Note that these definitions hold at any scale.
 In the following, the scales of interest will be the GUT and TeV scales.
-Moreover, the situation where all off-diagonal NMFV parameters defined in Eq.\ \eqref{Eq:MSSM_small_deltas} vanish corresponds to the MFV paradigm.
+Moreover, the situation where all off-diagonal NMFV parameters defined in Eq.\ \eqref{Eq:MSSM_small_deltas} vanish corresponds to a scenario with quite minimal flavour violation.